webiny/webiny-js/packages/webiny-client-ui-material/src/Checkbox/README_CheckboxGroup.md

 # Group

-Wrap `Checkbox` components with `Checkbox.Group` to create a set of options.
+Unlike single `Checkbox` which is used to store simple boolean values, grouping multiple `Checkbox` components with `Checkbox.Group` will allow you to store an array of selected values.

 Each `Checkbox` component must receive `value` and `onChange` callback via props.

 ## Import